Askannz/optimus-manager/README.md

 If you use Gnome or the Gnome Display Manager (GDM), there are a couple extra requirements to be able to use optimus-manager :

-* The default `gdm` package from the Archlinux and Manjaro repositories is not compatible with optimus-manager, so you must replace it with this patched version : [gdm-prime](https://aur.archlinux.org/packages/gdm-prime/) (also replaces `libgdm`).
+* The default `gdm` package from the Archlinux, Manjaro and Voidlinux repositories is not compatible with optimus-manager, so you must replace it with this patched version:

+Arch: [gdm-prime](https://aur.archlinux.org/packages/gdm-prime/) (also replaces `libgdm`)

+Void: NOTE: you must install gdm first as the gnome package has a dependency on it, then install gdm-prime. clone my void-packages repo: [gdm-prime](https://github.com/Hyper-KVM/void-packages/tree/gdm-prime) (also replaces `libgdm`)

 The patch was written by Canonical for Ubuntu and simply adds two script entry points specifically for Prime switching.
 The package is otherwise identical to the official one.

 * Gnome launches Wayland sessions by default, which are incompatible with optimus-manager.
 To force Xorg sessions, You need to edit the file `/etc/gdm/custom.conf` and remove the `#` before the line `#WaylandEnable=false`.